mz0in/coolify-docs/frameworks/jekyll.md

 Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
 Written in Ruby by Tom Preston-Werner, GitHub's co-founder, it is distributed under the open-source MIT license.

+## Deploy with Nixpacks
 Nixpacks needs a few prerequisites in your source code to deploy your Jekyll application.
-More info [here](https://nixpacks.com/docs/providers/ruby)
+More info [here](https://nixpacks.com/docs/providers/ruby).

 ## Deploy with Dockerfile